-Scott Thompson, PT, M.P.T (program coordinator/instructor).
+Scott Thompson, PT, MPT (program coordinator/assistant professor).
 Scott is a 1996 graduate of the University of Puget Sound Physical Therapy program.
 His clinical career has revolved primarily around orthopedic physical therapy, with an emphasis on spine, temporomandibular, vestibular, and chronic pain rehabilitation.
-In 2005 Scott began full-time teaching.
 He has been the director of two Physical Therapist Assistant programs and has served as the Dean of Academic Affairs at Carrington College – Pleasant Hill.
+Scott is also an on-site reviewer for the Commission on Accreditation in Physical Therapy Education.
 He assumed the role of program coordinator for the SCC PTA Program in 2014.

 Part-time faculty members:

-Robert J. Asuncion PT, M.P.T.
-Robert earned both his Bachelors and Masters degrees in Physical Therapy from CSU Fresno.
+Robert J. Asuncion PT, MPT, DPT Robert earned both his Bachelors and Masters degrees in Physical Therapy from CSU Fresno, and his Doctorate in PT from the University of Montana.
 His clinical expertise is in outpatient orthopedics with an emphasis on pre and post surgical management of sports injuries focusing on sports medicine and return to play.
 Prior to specializing in outpatient orthopedics, he worked in an Acute Care Hospital rehabilitating neurologically impaired clients.
 He was Regional Manager for a nationwide outpatient orthopedic clinic from 2003-2007.
 He has been a partner at Results Physical Therapy since 2007, a private clinic specializing in sports medicine, sport physical therapy and sports performance training.
 He is also an adjunct professor in the Allied Health Department at Sacramento City College since 2008.

 The program is supported by the following staff members in Mohr Hall:

 Clerk II (Evening): Natalie Lopez